Friedrich Wilhelm Freiherr von Bülow: War of the Sixth Coalition

 In the critical days preceding the War of the Sixth Coalition, Bülow kept his troops in hand without committing himself to any irrevocable step until the decision was made.
 On 14 March 1813, he was made a lieutenant-general.
-He fought against Oudinot in defence of Berlin, and in the summer came under the command of Bernadotte, crown prince of Sweden.
+He fought against Marshal Oudinot in defence of Berlin and defeated him at the Battle of Luckau.
+In the summer he came under the command of Bernadotte, crown prince of Sweden.

 At the head of an army corps, Bülow distinguished himself greatly in the Battle of Großbeeren, a victory which was attributed almost entirely to his leadership.
 A little later, he won the great victory at the Battle of Dennewitz, which for the second time checked Napoleon's advance on Berlin.
 This inspired the greatest enthusiasm in Prussia, as being won by mainly Prussian forces, and rendered Bülow's popularity almost equal to that of Blücher.

-For his superb generalship and courage during the Battle of Großbeeren, von Bülow was awarded the Grand Cross of the Swedish Order of the Sword on the battlefield by crown prince Charles John of Sweden and was subsequently ennobled as Graf von Dennewitz by the King of Prussia.
+For his superb generalship and courage during the Battle of Großbeeren, von Bülow was awarded the Grand Cross of the Swedish Order of the Sword on the battlefield by Crown Prince Bernadotte and was subsequently ennobled as Graf von Dennewitz by the King of Prussia.

 Bülow's corps played a conspicuous part in the final overthrow of Napoleon at Leipzig, and he was then entrusted with the task of evicting the French from Holland and Belgium.
 In an almost uniformly successful campaign, he won a signal victory at Hoogstraten, although he was fortunate to be supported, often very significantly, by the British General Thomas Graham, second in command to Lord Wellington.
 In the campaign of 1814, he invaded France from the north-west, joined Blücher, and took part in the brilliant victory of Laon in March.
 He was made general of infantry and received the title of Count Bülow von Dennewitz.
 He also took part in the Allied sovereigns' visit to England in June 1814.